Adventist Health Studies

 There is a third larger ongoing study that includes Adventists throughout the United States and Canada.

 Studies

 Adventist Mortality Study

-The first major study of Adventists began in 1960, and has become known as the Adventist Mortality Study.
-Consisting of 22,940 California Adventists, it entailed an intensive 5-year follow-up and a more informal 25-year follow-up.
+The first major study of Adventists began in 1960 and is known as the Adventist Mortality Study.
+It involved 22,940 California Adventists and included an intensive 5-year follow-up, along with a more informal 25-year follow-up.